Announcing the finalists for the 2026 Cardboard Edison Award!

 2020: The Transcontinental, successfully Kickstarted; Octochef, currently unpublished

-2021: Winter, published by Devir; Surf’s Up, published by The Op as The Perfect Wave; Octopus Scramble, to be published by Sit Down! as Octocube
+2021: Winter, published by Devir; Surf’s Up, published by The Op as The Perfect Wave; Octopus Scramble, published by Sit Down! as Octocube

 2022: Capetalism, published by The Op as Stalk Exchange; Roux Mates, currently unpublished